Jan-Åke Gustafsson: Founder of the Novum Research Park in Flemingsberg and listed company Karo Bio AB

 Jan-Åke Gustafsson and APJ Abdul Kalam at the University of Houston Center for Nuclear Receptors and Cell Signaling.
 Kalam served as the 11th President of India from 2002 to 2007.
 He has an academic background as an Aerospace engineer, professor, and chancellor of the Indian Institute of Space Science and Technology (IIST) and was awarded the Bharat Ratna, India's highest civilian honor in 1997.

 He is the founder of the Novum Research Park, a research park geared towards biotechnology and medicine at the Karolinska institutet, campus Huddinge He was also one of the leading proponents behind locating the Södertörn University College, southern Stockholm's new university, to Huddinge.
 Institutions of higher learning and research have traditionally been located to the northern parts of the Stockholm county.
 Establishing a leading research park and a new university in Huddinge, with special reference to Flemingsberg, is part of a broader vision of achieving a regional balance: stimulating economic growth and enabling southern Stockholm to catch up with the wealthier northern parts of the county.
 Since the establishment of the research park and university was initiated, several other government and private organizations have followed suit, establishing a presence in the area.
 In 1997, Stockholm Syd-Flemingsberg, southern Stockholm's major national- and regional-train hub was established in the area, giving excellent communications with central Stockholm.

-It was Jan-Åke Gustafsson's strong track record of establishing a leading research center with close connections to biotech companies, in addition to his outstanding scientific achievements and world-wide scientific reputation, that convinced the State of Texas government of hiring him for the establishment of a new major research center in a similar guise, at the University of Houston.
+The State of Texas government hired him for the establishment of a new major research center in a similar guise, at the University of Houston.

 Jan-Åke Gustafsson is the founder of Karo Bio AB, a biotechnology company listed on the Stockholm Stock Exchange and based in the Novum Research Park.
 He is also the coordinator for the European Union-financed research network CASCADE.